 The moment you first enter Old Town Square will be forever etched in your memory.
 Tiptoeing in, you’re instantly surrounded by magnificently-preserved architecture dating as far back as the 14th century.

 (And tourists.
-Never forget the tourists.)
+Never forget the endless stream of tourists.)

 The two most remarkable buildings on Old Town Square are the Church of Our Lady before Týn and Old Town Hall.
 Both are built in an architectural style that’s distinctively Czech—you won’t often find architecture like this elsewhere in Europe.